UK-NABES/UK-NABES.github.io/_posts/2024-05-05-Workshop-2024-April.md

 ---
 layout: post
-title: "April 2024: Workshop Summary"
+title: "April 2024 Workshop Summary: Building a shared careers talk for NABES"
 date: 2024-05-04 20:26:00 -0000
 categories: news
 ---

 <img src="/img/AprilBlogPicture.jpg" alt="Networking Sketch" width=350px align = "right">

-**Building a shared careers talk for NABES**

 Prompted by earlier observations of difficulties recruiting for environmental and agricultural statistics roles, Peter Henrys (UKCEH) is leading the development of a NABES careers talk.
 The aim is to collectively put together a slide pack which can be delivered by anyone in the network, with hopes of increasing the visibility of statistics in environmental and agricultural sectors as a career path for graduates.